FAQ: Volunteering on the Psychedelic Support Line

-Volunteering on Fireside Project’s Psychedelic Hotline is the premier experiential training program in the psychedelic field.
-Volunteers commit to one year of service, during which time they take calls on the hotline, receive rigorous supervision, and undergo classroom learning and ongoing training.
+Volunteering on Fireside Project’s Psychedelic Support Line is the premier experiential training program in the psychedelic field.
+Volunteers commit to one year of service, during which time they take calls on the support line, receive rigorous supervision, and undergo classroom learning and ongoing training.

 Here we share the most frequently asked questions about the volunteer experience.
 Please read these questions before you email us!

-Where can I learn more about the Psychedelic Hotline?
+Where can I learn more about the Psychedelic Support Line?

-What is the nature of the commitment to be a volunteer on the Psychedelic Hotline?
+What is the nature of the commitment to be a volunteer on the Psychedelic Support Line?

 • You agree to complete our training, which is discussed in detail below.

-• You agree to spend a full year on the Psychedelic Hotline working the same four-hour shift every week.
-The hotline is open every day from 11:00 a.m. to 11:00 p.m.
+• You agree to spend a full year on the Psychedelic Support Line working the same four-hour shift every week.
+The support line is open every day from 11:00 a.m. to 11:00 p.m.
 Pacific Time.
-There are three shifts per day, beginning, respectively, at 11:00 a.m., 3:00 p.m., and 7:00 p.m.
+There are three 4-hour shifts per day, beginning, respectively, at 11:00 a.m., 3:00 p.m., and 7:00 p.m PT.
 Of course, we understand that life happens, and you can swap shifts due to illness and other life events

-• Your year on the hotline is a full year of training.
-Your calls may be observed by fellow volunteers and supervisors, who will provide you with constructive feedback.
+• Your year on the support line is a full year of training.
+Your calls will often be observed by fellow volunteers and supervisors, who will provide you with constructive feedback.
 To work on the line is to commit to continuing to learn and grow as a psychedelic supporter.

 • We understand this is a major commitment, and it’s not for everyone.
 Before you apply, please reflect on whether now is the right time in your life to make this commitment.

-What do you look for in a Psychedelic Hotline volunteer?
+What do you look for in a Psychedelic Support Line volunteer?
 Are there any specific qualifications?

 • We hire people who we’d trust to support us or the people we love most as they’re navigating psychedelic experiences.
 We look for people who are grounded, humble, compassionate, kind, emotionally attuned, and culturally competent.